 Power wheelchairs are exclusively for a user who is unable to walk or has limited mobility, for their own personal use indoors and outdoors.
 Driving a powered wheelchair requires cognitive, physical and visual skills.
 The user must be able to estimate and correct the results of actions when operating the wheelchair.

 The wheelchair cannot transport more than 1 person at a time.
-The maximum weight limit (includes both the user and any weight of accessories fitted to the wheelchair) is marked on the serial number label, which is affixed to the chassis of the chair, (Fig.2.9).
+The maximum weight limit (includes both the user and any weight of accessories fitted to the wheelchair) is marked on the serial number label, which is affixed to the chassis of the chair (Fig. 2.9).
+For restrictions on user weight limit refer to seating manual ...